dspg2019/website_blogdown/content/about/03-apply.md

 To apply for DSPG, undergraduate students enrolled at Virginia Tech must complete the following steps:

 - Complete our online application (TODO) and diversity data survey (TODO).
-- Send a copy of your resume and cover letter to  - - - - (TODO).
+- Send a copy of your resume and cover letter to  dspg2019@virginia.edu.
 - Meet all undergraduate program requirements listed below.

-If you have any questions about the DSPG undergraduate program application process, please contact - - - - (TODO) at - - - - (TODO) or - - - - (TODO).
+If you have any questions about the DSPG undergraduate program application process, please contact Gizem Korkmaz at gkorkmaz@virginia.edu or dspg2019@virginia.edu.

 ## DSPG Undergraduate Program Requirements